 By Neil Seidler, CPA, CMA

-It’s tax time again so I thought I’d give you a few tips and things to think about regarding your tax return, especially if you’re an RVing business owner.
+Since it’s tax time, I thought I’d give you a few tips and things to think about regarding your tax return, especially if you’re an RVing business owner.

 Deductions are your responsibility, both to claim and to document.
 The IRS doesn’t care if you miss deductions or fail to claim legitimate deductions that will lower your taxable income and therefore your tax bill.
 Any expense incurred for the purpose of producing income is a deductible expense.

-Keep track of all of your expenses including cell phone, internet, office supplies, advertising, professional fees, insurance costs, and travel expenses for business purposes.
+Keep track of all of your expenses.
+These would include cell phone, internet, office supplies, advertising, professional fees, insurance costs, and travel expenses for business purposes.
 Travel expenses should be documented to show the business portion, the reason for the travel, and the actual business portion of the expense.
 Personal travel costs are not deductible.

 Documenting the expenses is the responsibility of the taxpayer.
-Keep your receipts, either on paper or electronically, so that each expense can be easily verified if the IRS decides to review your tax return.
+Keep your receipts, either on paper or electronically.
+Each expense should be easily verified if the IRS decides to review your tax return.
 Any receipt not there will be a disallowed deduction if the IRS does decide to look at your expenses.

-3. What about the home office deduction for full-time RVers?
+What about the RV business home office deduction for full-time RVers?

 The other consideration is that based on the size of an RV and the size of an office space in that RV, the deduction would be minimal at best.
 Do you really want to risk an audit over claiming a deduction for maybe a hundred dollars or so at best, and probably less than that in most cases?
 The time, effort, and costs of an audit really aren’t worth it for something that will likely be disallowed.

-The material presented here is for informational purposes only and is not intended to provide, and should not be relied on for tax, accounting or legal advice.
-Readers should consult their own tax, accounting and legal advisors to discuss their own personal matters.
+We present this material for informational purposes only.
+It is not intended to provide, and should not be relied on, for tax, accounting or legal advice.
+Therefore, readers should consult their own tax, accounting and legal advisors to discuss their own personal matters.